 As an athlete, Matt was named the 2009 US Army Athlete of the Year by the Association of the United States Army.
 He has competed with the All-Army Cross Country Team, the All-National Guard Marathon Team, and the Minnesota National Guard Biathlon Team.
 As a scholar, Matt earned his Master’s in Strategic Studies at Victoria University in Wellington, New Zealand and is currently at work on a PhD dissertation on supreme command at the University of Reading (UK).
 He is a Term Member with the Council on Foreign Relations, a Non Resident Fellow at the Modern War Institute at West Point, and has been published in several peer-reviewed military and academic journals.
 Matt has represented the United States in an official capacity in eleven countries, including: Iraq, Kuwait, Norway, Australia, New Zealand, Indonesia, Singapore, Malaysia, Latvia, South Korea, and Great Britain.

-Most important of all, Matt is happily married to the retired San Francisco Ballet Primary Ballerina Rachel (Viselli) Murdock of Salt Lake City, Utah.
-They have an amazing (and often challenging) five-year-old daughter Grace Victoria, a two-year-old named Georgina Tate, and a Boston Terrier named Mickey that spends too much time on the couch.
+Most important of all, Matt is happily married to the retired San Francisco Ballet Principal Ballerina Rachel (Viselli) Murdock of Salt Lake City, Utah.
+They have an amazing (and often challenging) six-year-old daughter Grace Victoria, a three-year-old named Georgina Tate, and a Boston Terrier named Mickey that spends too much time on the couch.
 In the long run, they intend to climb off into the sunset in the mountains of Colorado or Utah.